A322 Downshire Way Greenway

 - the reintroduction of Elm to the borough through provision of species actually resistant to or unappealing for Dutch Elm Disease and its beetle host

 During the design of this scheme public use remains crucial.
 Although the scheme seeks to mix natural features with urban utility, any foreseeable conflicts have been assessed.
-The design includes concessions and features to ensure conflicts are reduced to their lowest level.
+The design includes concessions and features to make sure conflicts are reduced to their lowest level.
 This includes: